 Bluetooth: Mesh Provisioner¶

-This sample demonstrates how to use the Bluetooth Mesh APIs related to provisioning and using the Configuration Database (CDB).
-It is intended to be tested together with a device that support the Health Server model.
-For example, one could use the sample in tests/bluetooth/mesh_shell.
+This sample demonstrates how to use the Bluetooth mesh APIs related to provisioning and using the Configuration Database (CDB).
+It is intended to be tested together with a device capable of being provisioned.
+For example, one could use the sample in samples/bluetooth/mesh or tests/bluetooth/mesh_shell.

 The application provisions itself and loads the CDB with an application key.
 It then waits to receive an Unprovisioned Beacon from a device which will trigger provisioning using PB-ADV.
 Once provisioning is done, the node will be present in the CDB but not yet marked as configured.
 The application will notice the unconfigured node and start configuring it.
 If no errors are encountered, the node is marked as configured.